AnggaDS01/Backup-Notes/label studio installation & auto Annotation the ultimate guide.md

 ---

 ## Setup Auto Annotation
-After setting up local storage, let's dive into a feature that will make your workflow even more efficient: Auto Annotation.
+After setting up local storage, let's dive into a feature that will make your workflow even more efficient: **Auto Annotation**.
 Essentially, this feature turns Label Studio into a sort of "smart assistant" that can automatically create annotations based on the machine learning model we've prepared.

-Okay, now we're going to go through the detailed steps to set up Auto Annotation using a pretrained model in Label Studio.
+Okay, now we're going to go through the detailed steps to set up **Auto Annotation** using a pretrained model in Label Studio.
 Get your coffee ready, bro, because this step can get a bit technical, but I'll make sure it's easy to follow.
 Let's start!

-The first step is, of course, to run Label Studio in the terminal.
-Remember, you need to activate the virtual environment where Label Studio is installed, then run Label Studio by typing:
+The first step is, of course, to run Label Studio in the terminal. **Remember**, you need to activate the virtual environment where Label Studio is installed, then run Label Studio by typing:

 ```
 label-studio